kat3dia2/theEmergence/README.md

-@12oman - we've added you as collaborator for you to have a look on our work, if necessary.
+@12oman - we've added you as collaborator for you to have a look on our work, if necessary. from the team unBIOSed - Brayden, Michael James, Connor and Mary Catherine

 # theEmergence
 ## Top emerging technologies